Being Brazen with God, or the Approachable God

 When we think of the word “bless” we think of it in terms of God or others blessing us with something good.
 Many places in the book of Psalms we are encouraged/ commanded to “bless God.”

 Blessing God is a way of praising Him, or giving Him thanks.
-In the context of Psalm 103 David calls upon the people to bless God, and then enumerates God’s character and deeds that have benefitted them.
+In the context of Psalm 103 David calls upon the people to bless God, and then enumerates God’s character and deeds that have benefited them.
 Some of these include: forgiveness of sin; God not treating them as their sin deserves; God’s steadfast abundant love, and many other benefits.

 The word “bless” in this passage comes from the Hebrew word “barak” which means to bless; to kneel before; to be broken before; to adore; to salute; to celebrate.
 So to “bless” God really does involve our soul and all that is our essence (verse 1).
 Blessing God is more than just words coming from our mouth.
 It involves a self, a soul that is bowed before God, humble before God and acknowledges His supreme greatness.
 Blessing God is a heart set that is characterized by humility before God and a deep internal “valuing” of God.